 Tickle My Pickle: The Lazy Impatient Pickling Fool

-Making homemade pickles (aka cucumber) was the most important thing to be pickled.
-Oh, how I miss that super flavorful, sweet, garlicky, spicy, vinegary kick with a whole lotta crunch, to add to perfect a sandwiches, burger or pop ‘em plain.
-These days I’m kinda sorta obsessed with pickling.
+These days I’m sorta obsessed with pickling, and pickled cucumbers were the most important thing for me to start with.
+Oh, how I miss that super flavorful, sweet, garlicky, spicy, vinegary kick with a whole lotta crunch.
+It’s the perfect addition to sandwiches, burgers, rice bowls, or pop ’em plain.

 Ingredients: